Work of the SME Policy Unit

 Advisory Group on Small Business

-The Advisory Group on Small Business, chaired by Minister Perry was established on 16th June 2011.
+The Advisory Group on Small Business, chaired by Minister Nash was established on 16th June 2011.
 The objective of this group is to facilitate structured and regular dialogue between the Minister and representatives of the small business sector on issues of concern.
 The membership is focussed on business people with direct experience in running a business.

 Primarily, the Group will provide policy advice for onward reference to Government, on the key issues affecting the SME sector and what initiatives/actions could address these.